-- 38. In general, the number of EHUs charged for residential subdivision is one per new allotment, although lower or higher assessments can apply in some cases (see below). - 39.
-When calculating the number of EHUs for a residential subdivision, Council will adjust the assessment to account for any: - credits relating to the site (refer to the Credits section below) - allotment which, by agreement, is to be vested in Council for a public purpose - allotment required as a condition of consent to be amalgamated with another allotment. - 40.
-Visitor accommodation units will be assessed as 0.5 EHUs for each service. - 41.
-Aged care units (per bed) and retirement units (per unit) will be assessed as: - 0.5 EHUs for water, wastewater and stormwater and - 0.3 EHUs for transport.
+- 40. In general, the number of EHUs charged for residential subdivision is one per new allotment, although lower or higher assessments can apply in some cases (see below). - 41.
+When calculating the number of EHUs for a residential subdivision, Council will adjust the assessment to account for any: - credits relating to the site (refer to the Credits section below) - allotment which, by agreement, is to be vested in Council for a public purpose - allotment required as a condition of consent to be amalgamated with another allotment. - 42.
+Visitor accommodation units will be assessed as 0.5 EHUs for each service. - 43.
+Retirement village units will be assessed as 0.5 EHUs per unit for water, wastewater, and stormwater and 0.4 EHUs per unit for transport. - 44.
+Retirement village aged care rooms will be assessed as 0.4 EHUs per unit for water, wastewater, and stormwater and 0.2 EHUs per room for transport.